-Our whitewashed history and tendency to idolize and idealize prominent historical figures, and to dismiss their prejudice or outright hatefulness as simply a product of their time,407 normalizes inequality and promotes the idea of "American exceptionalism," without requiring thoughtful or truthful examination.408 So many U.S. students have been indoctrinated by "exceptionalist" propaganda in schools.
+Our whitewashed history and tendency to idolize and idealize prominent historical figures, and to dismiss their prejudice or outright hatefulness as simply a product of their time, 407 normalizes inequality and promotes the idea of "American exceptionalism," without requiring thoughtful or truthful examination.
+50 many U.S. students have been indoctrinated by "exceptionalist" propaganda in schools.
 We teach our children that racism is bad and the U.S. is good, therefore, the U.S. is not racist.
 This false binary leads to thinking patterns such as: white supremacy is very bad, I am good, therefore, I do not believe in or benefit from white supremacy; the law is colorblind, the law treats Black people worse than white people, therefore, Black people must be worse than white people; but, racism is bad, and I am not a white supremacist.
-These are all logical fallacies that allow the foundation of white supremacy in the United States to be upheld and reinforced by people who believe that they are colorblind.409
+These are all logical fallacies that allow the foundation of white

-406 Hirsch supra note 100, at 211.
+406. Hirsch supra note 100, at 211.

-407 See Ball, et al., supra note 76 at 16 (explaining away Justice Black's Klan membership because such organizations were "fact of life in the South"); compare with id. at 161 ("Senator Black's secretary maintained a file labeled 'Negro Propaganda,' which contained letters from the NAACP and other [B]lack organizations asking for Black's help in their struggle for racial justice.")
+407. See Ball, et al., supra note 76 at 16 (explaining away Justice Black's Klan membership because such organizations were "fact of life in the South"); compare with id. at 161 ("Senator Black's secretary maintained a file labeled 'Negro Propaganda,' which contained letters from the NAACP and other [B]lack organizations asking for Black's help in their struggle for racial justice.")

-408 See Diangelo, supra note 310, at 61.
+408. See Diangelo, supra note 307, at 61.
 "At the minimum, this idealization of the past is another example of white experiences and perceptions positioned as universal.
 How might this nostalgia sound to any person of color who is aware of this country's history?
 The ability to erase this racial history and actually believe that the past was better than the present 'for everybody' has inculcated a false consciousness[.]"
 Id.